Chunyip-maker/Body-Visualization-App/README.md

   - `pip3 install selenium     `      4.5.0

 ### Alternatively, you can install the dependency with our pre-prepared list in requirement.txt.
-- `pip3 install -r requirement.txt`
+- `pip3 install -r requirements.txt`
   or
   Double click Install.bat to install denpendencies for windows
 ### Browser Requirement: